Chart Color Schemes

 Brookfield is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Brookfield (Qld) statistical area (Lv2)'s population is estimated at around 3,749 as of Nov 2025.
-This reflects an increase from the 2021 Census figure of 3,640 people, a rise of 109 individuals or approximately 3.0%.
-AreaSearch's estimation of the resident population at 3,745 is based on examination of the latest ERP data release by the ABS in June 2024 and validation of one additional new address since the Census date.
-This results in a density ratio of 175 persons per square kilometer.
-Population growth was primarily driven by overseas migration contributing around 83.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Brookfield's population is estimated at around 3,749 as of Feb 2026.
+This reflects an increase of 109 people (3.0%) since the 2021 Census, which reported a population of 3,640 people.
+The change is inferred from the resident population of 3,745 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1 validated new address since the Census date.
+This level of population equates to a density ratio of 175 persons per square kilometer.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 83.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Looking ahead, demographic trends indicate a decline in overall population by 28 persons by 2041.
-However, specific age cohorts are expected to grow, notably the 85 and over group projected to increase by 126 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Moving forward with demographic trends, projections indicate a decline in overall population by 35 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to grow by 129 people.

 Frequently Asked Questions - Population